ghi-electronics/Documentation/software/due/intro.md

 ## Universal

 Due doesn't care if you use Python or C#, because the Due commands are sent over serial port.
 It can also be scripted using a terminal editor with simple BASIC like commands included in the API.
+Due is not case sensitive and ignores white-space.

 ## Extensibility